jacobsee/emissary/README.md

 ##### Webhook

 Webhook triggers configure the app to listen for a `GET` request on a certain route.
-Whenever a request is encountered, the tasks is run.
+Whenever a request is encountered, the task is run.
 For example:

 ```yaml
 tasks: